Pao Hip Surgery

 The first time, the pain was intense.
 I didn’t think I was going to make it through.
 The second time was more like a bad sunburn or a severe case of poison ivy.

-See also Corrective Jaw Surgery
+See also Pleural Mesothelioma Surgery

 What Is The Success Rate Of PAO Surgery?